MicrosoftDocs/fabric-docs/docs/onelake/onelake-consumption.md

 ## Shortcuts

 When accessing data using OneLake shortcuts, the transaction usage counts against the capacity tied to the workspace where the shortcut is created.
-The capacity where the data is ultimately stored (that the shortcut points to) will be billed for the data stored.
+The capacity where the data is ultimately stored (that the shortcut points to) is billed for the data stored.

 ## Paused Capacity